Manage Wild Species Sustainably

 Forever.

 Sustainable use isn’t optional.
-It’s how we honour the gift of life and how we keep ours going.
+It’s how we honor the gift of life — and how we keep ours going.

-As you may have noticed, this target is closely related to targets 4, 5, and 11.
-These targets speak to the heart of sustainability: not whether we use nature, but how.
+This target is closely connected to Targets 4, 5, and 11.
+These go to the heart of sustainability: not whether we use nature, but how.